kakapapa252/kakapapa252/README.md

 - 👋 Hi, I’m @kakapapa252
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Abhimanyu Sehrawat
-- 🌱 I’m currently learning Economics, Finance and marketing
+- 🌱 I’m currently learning how to be a better boyfried to Abhimanyu Sehrawat.
 - 📫 Reach me at kartikay252@gmail.com

 <!---